 Foreign citizens and persons without Ukrainian citizenship who wish to register their marriage in Ukraine now must record their marital status in the application for state registration of a marriage, where they also witness by signature the information that they were notified about the legal consequences of an invalid marriage if providing deliberately untruthful data.

-Please ensure that documents relating to notarial services you require from the Australian Embassy are presented in the correct form and that you provide the correct instructions for witnessing any signatures on the documents.
-If you are unsure of the legislative requirements relating to witnessing signatures on a particular document, you should seek independent legal advice.
-Please note, by witnessing a signature on a document neither the Australian Government nor the Australian Embassy in Kyiv guarantees the legal effectiveness of the document or the accuracy of its contents.
-The provision of notarial services does not constitute legal recognition of the original documents presented.
+Please ensure that documents relating to notarial services you require from the Australian Embassy are presented in the correct form and that you provide the correct instructions for the notarial service you require.
+If you are unsure of the legislative requirements relating to the notarial service you require, you should seek independent legal advice.
+Please note that neither the Australian Government nor the Australian Embassy in Ukraine guarantees the legal effectiveness of the notarised document or the accuracy of its content.
+Fees paid for notarial services are non-refundable.

 If you have any questions about legalising documents or to make an appointment, please contact the Embassy by e-mail at AustEmbKyiv@dfat.gov.au

 More information about legalising documents and notarial services is available at the Smartraveller website, 'Notarial services and document legalisation overseas'.